Built on the site of the former brewery, Gwazi was a dueling wooden roller coaster designed by Great Coasters International and opened in Summer 1999.

 “No decisions have been made about what lies ahead for Gwazi or for the future plans of that area of Busch Gardens,” said Park President Jim Dean.
 “But, we are always looking for ways to enhance guests’ experiences, so stay tuned for more news.”

-As of July 2018, Gwazi remains Standing But Not Operating (SNBO) with no official plans released on what will happen with the roller coaster.
+As of July 2018, Gwazi remained Standing But Not Operating (SNBO) with no official plans released on what would happen with the roller coaster.
+It wasn’t until September 12, 2018, at a press event to announce Tigris that the park also teased something would replace Gwazi in 2020.

 Additional details and images on Gwazi will be added in the future.